konklone/debian/installing.md

 ![All on one partition](images/install/19-all-on-one-partition.jpg)

-* It'll ask you to really confirm what you're about to do:
+* It'll ask you to really confirm what you're about to do.
+Say `Yes`:

 ![Really confirm it](images/install/21-really-confirm.jpg)